bodo-ai/Bodo/docs/source/jupyter.rst

 `machinefile` (or `hostfile`) is a file with the hostnames of available nodes that MPI can use.
 More information about `machinefiles` can be found `here <https://www.open-mpi.org/faq/?category=running#mpirun-hostfile>`_.

+It is important to note that other MPI implementation (such as QSUB/PBS) may use a different user interface for the allocation of computational nodes.